mephi42/hello-wsk/private-image.md

 ## Summary
 Publish an image on [IBM Cloud Container Registry](https://console.bluemix.net/containers-kubernetes/registry/private) and run it as an [IBM Cloud Function](https://console.bluemix.net/openwhisk).

+Does not require disclosing the code.

+Does not work yet due to OpenWhisk technical limitations.

 ## Useful links
 * [Private registry HOWTO](https://console.bluemix.net/docs/services/Registry/index.html#index)